Graham Arthur

 Graham Francis Arthur (9 June 1936 – 10 January 2021) was an Australian rules footballer who played for the Hawthorn Football Club in the Victorian Football League (VFL).

 Career

 Arthur played primarily as a half forward, debuting while still only 18 years old.

 He was the captain of the first Hawthorn side to win the Grand Final and made a dozen appearances for the Victorian state team.

+Following his career at Hawthorn, Arthur was appointed playing coach of Bendigo Football League club Echuca and led them to the 1970 premiership.

-He was named as captain of Hawthorn's official Team of the Century.
+Arthur was named captain of Hawthorn's official Team of the Century.